Nahu Senay Girma

 Nahu Senay Girma is an Ethiopian women's rights activist.
-She is the co-founder and executive director of African Women in Business, a non-governmental organisation established in April 2010 to train women for leadership roles, and has established several charities.
+She is the co-founder and executive director of the Association of Women in Boldness (AWiB), a non-governmental organisation established in April 2010 to train women for leadership roles, and has established several charities.

 Career

 Nahu Senay Girma was born in Mekelle.
 Her father, who died at the age of 34, gave her a traditionally masculine name which translates as "something good is happening now", because he was so pleased to have a daughter.
 She had three siblings, two of whom fell victim to the actions of the Derg regime.
 Girma lived with her paternal grandmother in Addis Ababa until the age of 7 and then attended an all-girls boarding school.
 She worked abroad in Canada, the United States, and Italy before returning to Ethiopia.